renatabiniek/moonlight-quiz/README.md

 Incorrect answer:
 ![Incorrect answer](assets/images/incorrect.png)

-The questions and selected answer is then displayed for 2.5 seconds to allow the player consider the choice.
+The questions and selected answer is then displayed for 2.5 seconds to allow the player to consider their choice.

 * Game over modal